History of Sparta: Greek victory

-Battle of Mycale

-In the same year a united Greek fleet under the Spartan King, Leotychidas, won the Battle of Mycale.
-When this victory led to a revolt of the Ionian Greeks it was Sparta that rejected their admission to the Hellenic alliance.
-Sparta proposed that they should abandon their homes in Anatolia and settle in the cities that had supported the Persians.
 It was Athens who, by offering these cities alliance sowed the seeds of the Delian League.
 In 478 BC, the Greek fleet led by Pausanias, the victor of Plataea, mounted moves on Cyprus and Byzantium.
 However, his arrogant behavior forced his recall.
 Pausanias had so alienated the Ionians that they refused to accept the successor, Dorcis, that Sparta sent to replace him.
 Instead those newly liberated from Persia turned to Athens.
 The sources give quite divergent impressions about Spartan reactions to Athens' growing power and this may reflect the divergence of opinion within Sparta.
 According to this view, one Spartan faction was quite content to allow Athens to carry the risk of continuing the war with Persia while an opposing faction deeply resented Athens' challenge to their Greek supremacy.

 In later Classical times, Sparta along with Athens, Thebes, and Persia had been the main powers fighting for supremacy against each other.
 As a result of the Peloponnesian War, Sparta, a traditionally continental culture, became a naval power.
 At the peak of its power Sparta subdued many of the key Greek states and even managed to overpower the elite Athenian navy.
 By the end of the 5th century BC, it stood out as a state which had defeated the Athenian Empire and had invaded the Persian provinces in Anatolia, a period which marks the Spartan Hegemony.